pebakery/pebakery-docs/Commands/Deprecated.md

 ### GetParam / PackParam

-Those commands were added to Winbuilder in an attempt to work around the limit of 9 parameters that could be passed to a Run/Exec command.
+These commands were added to Winbuilder in an attempt to work around the limit of 9 parameters that could be passed to a Run/Exec command.

-The intention was that multiple parameters could be "packed" into an array/list and passed as a single parameter to the called _section_ where they could be expanded back to their original variables, however the command is totally broken in WB082 so projects never made use of the functionality.
+The intention was that multiple parameters could be "packed" into an array/list and passed as a single parameter to the called _section_ where they could be expanded back to their original variables, however the command is totally broken in Winbuilder 082 so projects never made use of the functionality.

 PEBakery supports an infinite number of section parameters, as well as list structures via the `List` command so Get/Pack Param are no longer necessary.

 ### Legacy Branch Conditions

-Legacy branch conditions such as `NOTEXISTFILE` and `NOTEXISTDIR` are deprecated in favor of using the `Not` operator (eg. `If,Not,EXISTDIR...).
-This is the recommended syntax in Winbuilder as well so legacy branch conditions are disabled by default in PEBakery.
+Legacy branch conditions such as `NOTEXISTFILE` and `NOTEXISTDIR` are deprecated in favor of using the `Not` operator (eg. `If,Not,EXISTDIR`...).
+This is the recommended syntax in Winbuilder so legacy branch conditions are disabled by default in PEBakery.
 They can be enabled with a compatibility option.

 ### Loop - `<Letter>`